m3g/CellListMap.jl/docs/src/ecosystem.md

 ## Agents.jl

-[Agents.jl](https://juliadynamics.github.io/Agents.jl) provides a comprehensive framework for simulation, analysis and visualization of agent-based systems. `CellListMap` can be used to accelerate these simulations, and the integration of the packages is rather simple, particularly using the `PeriodicSystems` interface.
+[Agents.jl](https://juliadynamics.github.io/Agents.jl) provides a comprehensive framework for simulation, analysis and visualization of agent-based systems. `CellListMap` can be used to accelerate these simulations, and the integration of the packages is rather simple, particularly using the `ParticleSystem` interface.
 A [complete integration example](https://juliadynamics.github.io/Agents.jl/dev/examples/celllistmap/) can be obtained in the `Agents` documentation (currently at the development branch).

 The example will produce the following animation: